Sources and methods

 AI-assisted work

-Large language models may help translate, summarize, compare terminology, and adapt explanations for overseas readers.
-Their output should be checked against the source text before publication, especially for dates, names, mathematical claims, and cultural attributions.
+Large language models may help translate, summarize, compare terminology, and adapt explanations for English readers.
+Their output is checked against the source text before publication, especially for dates, names, mathematical claims, and cultural attributions.